 Can You Survive Prolonged Exposure to Paraquat?

 That depends on how much of it you’ve been in contact with.
-Paraquat is so potent that just a small sip can kill you, let alone prolonged exposure to the compound.
-Unfortunately, once the compound has been ingested, there’s no antidote or treatment.
+Paraquat dichloride is so potent that just a small sip can kill you, let alone prolonged exposure to the compound.
+Unfortunately, once the compound has been ingested, there’s no antidote for Paraquat poisoning.

-The people who are most at risk of being exposed to paraquat dichloride are licensed pest or weed control specialists who are in frequent contact with it.
+The people who are most at risk of being exposed to Paraquat dichloride are licensed Paraquat applicators who are in frequent contact with it.
 But if you live near commercial agricultural sites that use the herbicide, you may be at risk of exposure, particularly from soil run-offs.

 Can Paraquat Cause Parkinson’s Disease?